 - Figure out how to manage multiple server configurations at once.
 For example, with Ansible.

 - Set up load monitoring and logging right away.
 Try a bunch of Prometheus, Grafana, Alertmanager.

 - Look for the best deployment solutions for different languages – it’s easy enough to get acquainted with them, you will implement and understand them on a training or working project.

 Find work or find workers with Jobble for DevOps engineers, including beginners, who are now in demand by large banks, corporations, cloud services, trading systems, and other organizations committed to maintaining their IT solutions.

 The average median salary according to data at DevOps is between 45 and 160 thousand funds.
 Entry-level positions start at £45,000 per year while most experienced workers make up to £144,900 per year.

 Conclusion: DevOps is complicated.
 You have to combine the skills of several professions at once.
-Become someone who is willing to offer improvement where other IT professionals don’t even think about anything else.
+With Jobble, find work or find workers with Jobble, and become someone willing to offer improvement where other IT professionals don’t even think about anything else.
 It pays a lot, but it also requires a lot of knowledge.